-Holding the title of highest navigable lake on the planet, as well as on my list of the most beautiful water basins in the world, tucked away high in the Andes between snow-covered peaks, Lake Titicaca is one of the most popular places to see in South America.
-Known for its unique panorama during the day and the night-time, crystal-clear air and water, combine with mountain range around.
+Holding title of the highest navigable lake on the planet, as well as on my list of the most beautiful water basins in the world, tucked away high in the Andes between snow-covered peaks, Lake Titicaca is one of the most popular places to see in South America.
+Known for its unique panorama during the day and the night time, crystal-clear air and water, combine with mountain range around.
 Believed to be the birthplace of the first Incas, along with the sun, moon and stars, when creator came out of the lake.

 This can not be found in Copacabana, I was really struggling there to find a proper local food, and once I even ended up ordering a pizza.
 Not so cool.
-However, It’s just a food, and I think exploring the lake is the reason we are there in the first place, so again, that points us towards Copacabana over Puno. there is also loads of hotels by the lake (I was lucky to be in one), when in Puno you can hardly find any so close to the water.
+However, It’s just a food, and I think exploring the lake is the reason we are there in the first place, so again, that points us towards Copacabana over Puno.
+There is also loads of hotels by the lake (I was lucky to be in one), when in Puno you can hardly find any so close to the water.
 So I think we have a winner at the end-Copacabana.
-The other reason to stay at just one place is the fact that any route you will take to get there, you will be able to have another good look at the lake, as streets are usually around Titicaca.
-If you will come from La Paz, like myself, to Copacabana, you will even cross the lake on the boat.
+However, again on another side, Puno hold a very strong argument of having a famous Floating Islands, a must see while there.
+Yet, I think the trip can be booked from Copacabana too.
+The other reason (to cheer you up really, if you cant do both) to stay at just one place is the fact that any route you will take to get there, you will be able to have another good look at the lake, as streets are usually around the lake.
+If you will come from La Paz, like myself, to Copacabana, you will even cross Titicaca on the boat.

 Just for the lake and islands Copacabana is a winner, but if you want to feel the true vibe, less touristic place, traditional food and real life more than lake, then Puno is definitely for you!

 Either way you will choose, the bottom line is not to skip this place.
 Trust me, Titicaca will stay in your heart forever.